yueguoguo/Azure-R-Interface/scripts/demo/README.md

 3. Write the R script that to remotely executed on VM cluster.
 4. Customize main.R script with specified VM cluster, remote R script, and compute context set up, and run it.

+## Use case introduction
+Use case in the demo, i.e., component health status recognition in predictive maintenance scenario, is briefed in the markdown file `predictiveMaintenanceUseCase.md`.